downshift-js/downshift/README.md

 > NOTE: The original use case of this component is autocomplete, however the API
 > is powerful and flexible enough to build things like dropdowns as well.

-### The React Hooks API

-`Downshift` proved to be a versatile component to create not only combobox inputs, but also custom select elements and even multiple selection experiences.
-However, additional code was needed to make these experiences fully accessible, so we decided to create dedicated React hooks for them.
-Each hook handles a specific dropdown variation and aims to make it fully accessible.

-You can check the progress in the [hooks page][hooks-readme].
-The hooks published so far are:

-- [useSelect][useselect-readme] for a custom select dropdown.
-- [useCombobox][combobox-readme] for a combobox/autocomplete input.
-- [useMultipleSelection][multiple-selection-readme] for allowing the selection
-  of multiple items in a select or a combobox.

-For examples on how to use the hooks check out our [docsite][docsite]!

-### Bundle size concerns

-Adding the hooks into this repo increased the bundle size considerably.
-However, since we create the bundle with `Rollup` and export both `<Downshift>` and the hooks as modules, you should be able to have the library treeshaked (pruned) and receive only the code you need.
-Since version `3.4.8` [BundlePhobia][bundle-phobia-link] marked `Downshift` as both `tree-shakeable` and `side-effect free`.

 ## Table of Contents